prideout/book-webgl/README.md

 # book

-- Ch 2 Verbiage from "Program Objects" downwards
+- Ch 2 Verbiage from "Program Objects" downwards, skipping Lines and Triangles.

 - ColorWheel Recipe
+  - Get a screenshot in soon.

 - During the week: